 CRIME PREVENTION TIPS

 Crime prevention means being aware of your environment and remaining alert to situations that could make you vulnerable to crime.
-We cannot list specific measures that will protect you from every threatening situation, which may arise.
+We cannot list specific measures that will protect you from every possible threatening situation.

 • If at all possible, never walk alone.